SalishSeaCast/docs/NEMO36ModelEvaluation201702/TandS.rst

 Citizen Science
 ======================

-In addition to an observation - model plot that includes both 2015 and 2016, separate comparisons were also made fo each region.
-The Victoria stations are shows below.
+In addition to an observation - model plot that includes both 2015 and 2016, separate comparisons were also made for each region.
+The Victoria stations are shown below.

 .. figure:: images/csphysicsall.png
 .. figure:: images/citsciphysics.png